 For reasons that are not clear from the record before this Court, this order was not entered until July 10, 2014.
-Nevertheless, Appellants filed a notice of appeal from this order on April 1, 2014.8 Appellants also filed a motion for reconsideration on April 3; however, the docket entries in the circuit court reveal that no determination was made on that motion filed after Appellants' notice of appeal.
+Nevertheless, Appellants filed a notice of appeal from this order on docket entries in the circuit court reveal that no determination was made on that motion filed after Appellants' notice of appeal.